Jersey City, New Jersey: 2010s–present

+COVID-19 pandemic

+On March 13, 2020, the first case of COVID-19 was confirmed in Jersey City.
+The day before, Jersey City was the first city in the state to implement mandatory restrictions to curb the spread of the virus.
+These restrictions included a nightly curfew on city bars and restaurants and the cancellation of all public meetings, non-essential city-sponsored events and private events held on city property.
+With its population density and connections to New York City, by early April, Jersey City became the state epicenter for the virus having more cases than any other municipality in New Jersey.
+Through March 2023, Jersey City recorded 320 deaths, or 120.5 people for every 100,000 residents, from COVID-19 related complications.
+In April 2023, the Jersey City Medical Center dedicated a public serenity garden and stained glass artwork titled Healing and Hope to honor the hospital's COVID-19 emergency response, front line workers and those who died from the pandemic.

 Geography

 Jersey City is the seat of Hudson County and the second-most-populous city in New Jersey.
 According to the United States Census Bureau, the city had a total area of 21.13 square miles (54.74 km2), including 14.74 square miles (38.19 km2) of land and 6.39 square miles (16.55 km2) of water (30.24%).
 As of the 1990 census, it had the smallest land area of the 100 most populous cities in the United States.

-Jersey City is bordered to the east by the Hudson River, to the north by Secaucus, North Bergen, Union City and Hoboken, to the west, across the Hackensack River, by Kearny and Newark, and to the south by Bayonne.
+The city is bordered to the east across the Hudson River and Upper New York Bay by Manhattan and Brooklyn in New York State, to the north by Secaucus, North Bergen, Union City and Hoboken, to the west across the Hackensack River and Newark Bay by Kearny and Newark, and to the south by Bayonne.

 Jersey City includes most of Ellis Island (the parts awarded to New Jersey by the 1998 U.S. Supreme Court in the case of New Jersey v.
 New York).
 Liberty Island is surrounded by Jersey City waters in the Upper New York Bay.
-Given their proximity and accessibility by rapid transit to Manhattan, Jersey City and Hudson County are sometimes referred to as New York City's Sixth borough.
+Given its proximity and various mass transit connections to Manhattan, Jersey City (along with Hudson County as a whole) is sometimes referred to as New York City's sixth borough.

 Jersey City (and most of Hudson County) is located on the peninsula known as Bergen Neck, with a waterfront on the east at the Hudson River and New York Bay and on the west at the Hackensack River and Newark Bay.
 Its north–south axis corresponds with the ridge of Bergen Hill, the emergence of the Hudson Palisades.
 The city is the site of some of the earliest European settlements in North America, which grew into each other rather than expanding from a central point.
 This growth and the topography greatly influenced the development of the sections of the city and its various neighborhoods.